rajatpatil369/n706_mqtt_ssl/README.md

 4. **Redistribution:** Redistribution of the original or modified project for commercial or business purposes is not allowed without explicit permission of the author of this repository.

 For further queries and details, please contact:

-Rajat Patil (Author)
-Mail: rajatpatil369@gmail.com
+Rajat Patil (Author), Mail: rajatpatil369@gmail.com